rjsf-team/react-jsonschema-form/README.md

 ### Auto focus

-If you want to focus on a text input or textarea input/on a widget automatically, just set `ui:autofocus` uiSchema directive to `true`.
+If you want to automatically focus on a text input or textarea input, set the `ui:autofocus` uiSchema directive to `true`.

 ```js
 const schema = {type: "string"};